Premiering in 2020

 He rose, not reaching for his robe.
 Though it was the third week of December and the winter wind howled beyond Briarcliffe’s limestone walls, he was not cold.
 Not here.

-There was warmth to be found here, in this place, tucked in the folds of these ancient mountains, the blanketing silence of old growth forest quieting his soul.
+There was warmth to be found here, tucked into the folds of these ancient mountains.
+The blanketing silence of old growth forest quietened his soul.
 The Smokies seemed to embrace him like an old father, welcoming their prodigal son back into the fold.

-Long hair fell in waves down his bare back as he lowered his feet to the Persian rug, his body rising from the immense bed, one made of ancient walnut, by men of an ancient craft, slept in by twenty-five generations of timber barons, the sheets and pillows caressed by waves of their golden hair.
+Long hair fell in waves down his bare back as he lowered his feet to the Persian rug.
+Rising from the immense bed made of ancient walnut, his thoughts drifted to the twenty-five generations of timber barons who’d slept there, caressing the sheets and pillows with their trademark golden hair.

 A path of moonlight led to the tall windows, and he flinched as his bare feet transitioned from plush rug to marble tile.